 If you want more leads while keeping your response rate down to a minimum, it's time to consider chatbots as your main lead generation tool.

-Did you know that in 2019 only 14% of customers would prefer to fill out form overusing a chatbot?
-That’s 10% decrease from 2018 when still 26% said they would opt for a traditional form.
+Did you know that in 2019 only 14% of potential customers would prefer to fill out a form over using a chatbot?
+That’s a 10% decrease from 2018 when still 26% said they would opt for a traditional form.
 Hence, not only is the preference for chatbots stronger, but it’s also growing from year to year.
 Furthermore, when asked about the possible benefits of chatbots, 63% of consumers chose 24-hour service, and 53% listed instant response.

 This suggests consumers are ready not only to interact with chatbots but to see the benefit of it as well.
 Still, only a few companies take a conversational approach to data collection.